-A partner in the firm’s health law practice group, Molly advises health centers on the management of clinical, employment and workforce related risks, with a particular focus on professional liability, Federal Tort Claims Act, and HIPAA matters.
-From her experience as both a private attorney and in-house counsel, Molly knows the importance of managing liability and risk issues in mission-driven organizations.
+A partner in the firm’s health care practice group, Molly S. Evans advises health centers on the management of clinical, employment and workforce related risks, with a particular focus on professional liability, Federal Tort Claims Act, and HIPAA matters.
+From her experience as both a private attorney and in-house counsel, Ms. Evans knows the importance of managing liability and risk issues in mission-driven organizations.

-In regard to malpractice risks, Molly conducts trainings across the country on how to maintain compliance with the FTCA program rules.
+In regard to malpractice risks, Ms. Evans conducts trainings across the country on how to maintain compliance with the FTCA program rules.
 She also reviews “deeming applications” prior to submission to the Federal Government to identify potential issues that may lead to delay or disapproval of coverage under the FTCA.

-Molly counsels health care entities such as community health centers on contracting, regulatory compliance, fraud and abuse, patient privacy and confidentiality and risk management matters.
-Molly also advises clients on legal issues related to corporate transactions; including mergers and acquisitions, affiliations, and joint ventures.
+Ms. Evans counsels health care entities such as community health centers on contracting, regulatory compliance, fraud and abuse, patient privacy and confidentiality and risk management matters.
+Ms. Evans also advises clients on legal issues related to corporate transactions; including mergers and acquisitions, affiliations, and joint ventures.

-- Appealing denials of health center coverage under the FTCA.
+- Appealing denials of health center coverage under the Federal Tort Claims Act.

 - Counseling clients with regard to HIPAA compliance.

-- Molly S. Evans, Issue Briefs, Bulletins, Advisories, and Manuals on Various Health-related Topics, (co-author), National Association of Community Health Centers & Health Resources & Services Administration, 2002-2006 and 2010- present.
+- Molly S. Evans, Co-Author, Issue Briefs, Bulletins, Advisories, and Manuals on Various Health-Related Topics, National Association of Community Health Centers and Health Resources & Services Administration (2002-2006 and 2010 to present)

-- Molly S. Evans, Federally-Qualified Health Centers: From Safety Net Provider to Cornerstone of Health Reform? (co-author), J. Health & Life Sci.
-L., Oct.
-2014 at 29.
+- Molly S. Evans, Co-Author, Federally-Qualified Health Centers: From Safety Net Provider to Cornerstone of Health Reform?, Journal of Health and Life Sciences Law, American Health Law Association (October 2014)

-- Molly S. Evans, Collaboration Options for the Provision of Primary Care and Behavioral Health Care Services (co-author), Texas Association of Community Health Centers, 2004.
+- Molly S. Evans, Co-Author, Collaboration Options for the Provision of Primary Care and Behavioral Health Care Services, Texas Association of Community Health Centers (2004)

-- Molly S. Evans, The NACHC Fraud and Abuse Manual (co-author), National Association of Community Health Centers, 2004.
+- Molly S. Evans, Co-Author, The NACHC Fraud and Abuse Manual, National Association of Community Health Centers (2004)

-- Molly S. Evans, Federally Qualified Health Centers: A Viable Alternative in the Current Crisis in Virginia Health Care?
-(M. Evans & M. Zakheim), The Virginia Health Lawyer, published by the Virginia State Bar, Health Law Section, 2003.
+- Molly S. Evans & Marcie H. Zakheim, Federally Qualified Health Centers: A Viable Alternative in the Current Crisis in Virginia Health Care?, The Virginia Health Lawyer, Virginia State Bar Health Law Section (2003)